Vaitupu: Demographics

-Schools on Vaitupu
+Politics

+Paulson Panapa and Maina Talia were elected in the 2024 general election.

+Education

 The primary school on Vaitupu is called Tolise, which was established in 1953.
-A secondary school called Elisefou (New Ellice), opened in 1923 and closed in 1953 when the boys were transferred to King George V School on South Tawara.
+A secondary school called Elisefou (New Ellice), opened in 1923 and closed in 1953 when the boys were transferred to King George V School located in Bikenibeu, South Tarawa.
 The first headmaster of Elisefou was Donald Gilbert Kennedy, who was a strict disciplinarian who would not hesitate to beat his students.
 The two most famous Tuvaluans from the school were Tuvalu's first Governor General, Sir Fiatau Penitala Teo and its first Prime Minister, Toaripi Lauti.
 Kennedy published Field Notes on the Culture of Vaitupu, Ellice Islands in the Journal of the Polynesian Society in instalments between 1929 and 1932 and as a book in 1931.

-Motufoua Secondary School was established in 1905 by the London Missionary Society.
-Over time the school has evolved and it is now a boarding school for boys and girls that is administered by the Department of Education.
-In 2009 the student roll at Motufoua Secondary School was 550.
-Vaitupu received worldwide attention in 2000, when a fire in a dormitory at the Motufoua school killed 18 girls and a female adult supervisor.
-It was later discovered that the fire was caused by a student using a candle to read during the night.
-The Prime Minister Ionatana Ionatana declared a national tragedy and quickly travelled to the island to witness the aftermath.
-A memorial service was held the following year in memory of the 18 girls and their matron who tragically lost their lives.
-Tuvaluan leaders as well as parents of the victims attended the memorial service.